dhrumilp15/cctime/README.md

 This proved to take a surprising amount of time, requiring _a LOT_ of debugging.
 A surprising amount for such a simple task...

 However, I learned a lot about good design, especially SRP (Single Responsibility Principle).
 It felt like overkill for this task and was the cause of a lot of struggle because I implemented it incorrectly at first.

+## Maze App

+Take a look at /cc_maze for my Flutter Maze app!